-To flesh out some additional intuition behind these results, it is helpful to draw a connection between separation and the more well understood result of perfect collinearity between regressors.
-When perfect collinearity occurs, we can think of there being at least one regressor that is redundant to the estimation; after taking into account the other regressors, it conveys no additional information about the outcomes we observe.\footnote{More precisely, this is where $x_{i}\gamma=0$ over the entire sample, for some non-zero vector $\gamma.$} Therefore, its estimated effect could theoretically take any value without affecting the score function or the estimates of other variables it is not collinear with.
-Separation is similar in that, because the regressors implicated in $x_{i}\overline{\gamma}$ are only identifiable from the observations where $x_{i}\overline{\gamma}\neq0$, they therefore provide no information about the remaining parameters that are not involved in separation.
-The two issues are still fundamentally distinct, of course, since separation involves estimates of the problematic regressors becoming infinite rather indeterminate.
-In either case, however, it is important that a researcher note that the choice of which regressor to drop from the estimation is often arbitrary and that the computed coefficients of some of the remaining regressors (i.e., those that are involved in either separation or perfect collinearity) may need to be interpreted as being relative to an omitted regressor or omitted regressors, as shown in \eqref{eq:reparam}.\footnote{Another similarity between separation and perfect collinearity is that separation is neither strictly a ``small sample'' issue nor a ``large sample'' issue.
-It may be resolved by obtaining a larger sample if the underlying reason is that there not enough variation in one or more of the regressors in the current sample.
-However, it may also occur in large samples either because of fundamental co-dependence between $y_i$ and some of the regressors (an embargo may always predict zero exports, for example) or because the number of regressors increases with the sample size (as is typically the case with panel data models).}
+To flesh out some additional intuition behind these results, it is helpful to draw a connection between separation and the better understood result of perfect collinearity between regressors.
+Under perfect collinearity, there is at least one redundant regressor which, given the other regressors, conveys no additional information about the observed outcomes.\footnote{More precisely, this occurs when $x_{i}\gamma=0$ over the entire sample, for some nonzero vector $\gamma$.} Therefore, the estimated effect of the redundant regressor could theoretically take any value without affecting the score function or the estimates of variables it is not collinear with.
+Separation is similar in that, because the regressors implicated in $x_{i}\overline{\gamma}$ are only identifiable from the observations where $x_{i}\overline{\gamma}\neq0$, {there must again be at least one regressor that provides no information for estimating the coefficients of the regressors that are not involved in separation.} The two issues are still fundamentally distinct, since separation involves estimates of the problematic regressors becoming infinite rather than indeterminate.
+In either case, however, it is important that a researcher note that the choice of which regressor to drop from the estimation performed by the estimation algorithm is often arbitrary and that the computed coefficients of some of the remaining regressors (i.e., those that are involved in either separation or perfect collinearity) may need to be interpreted as being relative to an omitted regressor or omitted regressors, as shown in \eqref{eq:reparam} {in our Appendix}.
+Indeed, we would generally advise that researchers should be very cautious when a regressor is shown to be dropped by the statistical software they are using, regardless of the underlying cause.